icons8/free/README.md

 * MiterLimit: [float](#float) = `10` - limit on the ratio of the miter length to the stroke-width used to draw a miter joint.
 When the limit is exceeded, the joint is converted from miter to beveled.

 ### <a name="Frame"></a>Frame
 A frame is a special type of layers that serves as a container for other layers or layer groups.
-Frames are a must for prototypes.
+Frames are a must for auto-layout and prototypes.

 Has all properties of [`Layer`](#Layer), plus: